Borkhar-e Sharqi Rural District

 Borkhar-e Sharqi Rural District (دهستان برخوار شرقي) is in Habibabad District of Borkhar County, Isfahan province, Iran.
 It is administered from the city of Komeshcheh.
-The previous capital of the rural district was the village of Mohsenabad.
+The previous capital of the rural district was the village of Mohsenabad, now in Borkhar-e Markazi Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of the former Borkhar District of Borkhar and Meymeh County (Note: Renamed Shahinshahr and Meymeh County and again renamed Shahinshahr County)) was 3,429 in 881 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Borkhar District in Borkhar and Meymeh County) (Note: Renamed Shahinshahr and Meymeh County and again renamed Shahinshahr County) was 3,429 in 881 households.
 There were 3,670 inhabitants in 1,101 households at the following census of 2011, by which time the district had been separated from the county in the establishment of Borkhar County.
 The rural district was transferred to the new Habibabad District.
 The 2016 census measured the population of the rural district as 4,138 in 1,306 households.
 The most populous of its 27 villages was Aliabad-e Molla Ali, with 3,312 people.